Upper East Fork of the Carson River

 While the rapids are mostly splashy class II, the continuous gradient, lack of eddies, and strainers makes this run solid class III.
 Swims can be long and the water is cold.
 Road scouting is helpful.
 The whitewater includes 2 or 3 drops spread out through the run that require more maneuvering and are class III, all can be seen from the road

 Take-out at Hangman’s Bridge on river right.
-This is the put-in for the Wilderness Run which has some beautiful camping and hot springs.
-See more East Carson Photos.
+This is the put-in for the Wilderness Run.